 Robust data on the cost-effectiveness of different types of energy efficiency policy instruments is still scarce.
-In the past, most of the peer-reviewed literature providing data on the costs and benefits of programmes focused on the US (for an overview see Gillingham et al. 2006), which is a result of regulatory requirements for this data to be collected, a practice that is less common elsewhere.
-A recent investigation into economic instruments supporting energy efficiency by the International Energy Agency (IEA 2012, p.
-14) concluded that 'very few thorough evaluations of economic instruments in energy efficiency policy are available that would facilitate benefit-cost ratio comparisons'.
+In the past, most of the peer-reviewed literature providing data on the costs and benefits of programmes focused on the US4, which is a result of regulatory requirements for this data to be collected, a practice that is less common elsewhere.
+A recent investigation into economic instruments supporting energy efficiency by the International Energy Agency5 concluded that 'very few thorough evaluations of economic instruments in energy efficiency policy are available that would facilitate benefit-cost ratio comparisons'.

-In this paper, we contribute to filling this gap by reviewing the costs and benefits of a specific type of policy instrument that recently gained significant traction in Europe - Energy Efficiency Obligations (EEOs) (also known as White Certificates or Energy Efficiency Resource Standards).
-Globally, there are now more than 50 EEOs operating (Lees and Bayer 2016).
-About half of them are located in the US, which is also the origin of this type of instrument that was established in California after the energy crisis (York et al. 2012).
-Following the introduction of the EU Energy Efficiency Directive in 2012, the number of EEOs in Europe has grown from five schemes to now 16 EEOs in operation or planned across the EU (Rosenow et al. 2016).
+In this paper we contribute to filling this gap by reviewing the costs and benefits of a specific type of policy instrument that recently gained significant traction in Europe - Energy Efficiency Obligations (also known as White Certificates or energy efficiency resource standards).
+Globally, there are now more than 50 EEOs operating.6 About half of them are located in the US, which is also the origin of this type of instrument that was established in California after the energy crisis.7 In Europe, the introduction of the Energy Efficiency Directive in 2012 has led to an increase in the number of EEOs across Europe.
+12 EU Member States (Austria, Bulgaria, Denmark, France, Ireland, Italy, Luxembourg, Malta, Poland, Slovenia, Spain, UK) have active EEOs with another three due to start shortly (Croatia, Greece, Latvia) and the Netherlands considering their introduction.8

-Whereas data on the schemes in the US is abundant, a recent review for example provides data for 20 US states for electricity programmes and for 10 US states for gas programmes (Molina 2014), the picture in Europe is very different.
-Even though there is now a rich literature on the economics of European EEOs (Farinelli et al. 2005; Langniss and Praetorius 2006; Mundaca 2007; Mundaca and Neij 2009; Mundaca et al. 2008; Oikonomou et al. 2008; Perrels 2008; Sorrell et al. 2009) most of it is theoretical and does not provide cost-effectiveness data.
+Whereas data on the schemes in the US is abundant, a recent review for example provides data for 20 US states for electricity programmes and for 10 US states for gas programmes,9 the picture in Europe is very different.
+Even though there is now a rich literature on the economics of European EEOs10 most of the analysis is theoretical and does not provide cost-effectiveness data.

-Three comprehensive reviews of the costs and benefits of European EEOs were published between 2009 and 2012 (Bertoldi et al. 2010; Eyre et al. 2009; Giraudet et al. 2012) but those are dated as the data analysed in the papers relate to time periods before 2010 and only include three countries, the UK, Italy, and France.
-There is now an emerging body of evidence on the costs and benefits of EEOs covering a wider range of countries (the UK, Demark, France, Italy and Austria) which offers an opportunity to improve our understanding of the economics of EEOs.
+Two comprehensive reviews of the costs and benefits of European EEOs were published in 2009 and 201211 but those are dated as the data analysed in the papers relate to time periods before 2010 and only include three countries, the UK, Italy, and France.
+There is now an emerging body of evidence on the costs and benefits of EEOs covering a wider range of countries (the UK, Demark, France, Italy and Austria) which offers an opportunity to improve our understanding of the